 The History of Economic Thought

-Most of my scholarship is in this area.
-I have written on Adam Smith, Gershom Carmichael, Francis Hutcheson, and other Scottish Enlightenment figures.
-I'm currently working on early 20th century responses to totalitarianism, specifically from F.A.
-Hayek and Michael Polanyi.
+I have written on Adam Smith, Gershom Carmichael, Francis Hutcheson, and other Scottish Enlightenment figures, as well as early 20th century responses to totalitarianism from F.A.
+Hayek and M. Polanyi.
+Most recently I have begun to look at Smith’s strange endorsement of the Labor Theory of Value.

 Literature and Economics